realm/realm-dart-samples/dart_flexible_sync/README.md

     * Create a new queryable field used for filtering data between both realms in this application.
 For our sample the fields are `status` and `progressMinutes`.
         Since it is not available in the selection list, just start writing inside the selection box and then choose `Create status`.
         It will be created.
-        Do the same for field `progressMinutes`.
+        Do the same for the field `progressMinutes`.
     * Define permission - for the purpose of this sample please choose the option `Users can read and write all data`.
     * Click the button `Enable Sync` and confirm.
     * Click the button in the blue line above - `Review draft & deploy`, again.